-PACTS members include the 18 communities, seven public transportation providers, the Maine Department of Transportation (MaineDOT), the Federal Highway Administration (FHWA), the Federal Transit Administration (FTA), the Maine Turnpike Authority, the Greater Portland Council of Governments, the Southern Maine Planning and Development Commission, other public and private transportation organizations, and interested citizens.
+PACTS members also include seven public transportation providers, the Maine Department of Transportation, the Federal Highway Administration, the Federal Transit Administration, the Maine Turnpike Authority, and the Southern Maine Planning and Development Commission.